fare/asdf/doc/best_practices.md

 Similarly, in ASDF 2.21 I added a function `require-system` that used to called `load-system` with `:force-not (already-loaded-systems)`, which was a nice hack at the time, that I latter used as part of the `cl:require` hook.
-That was all a big mistake, as `:force-not` interfere with the ability to keep a coherent plan across recursive uses of `asdf:operate` as required by builds that involve `:defsystem-depends-on` and other ASDF extensions.
+That was all a big mistake, as `:force-not` interferes with the ability to keep a coherent plan across recursive uses of `asdf:operate` as required by builds that involve `:defsystem-depends-on` and other ASDF extensions.
 These days, this function only checks whether the requested component is already loaded,